techfirst/directorydockclient/README.md

 ## Support

-For additional assistance or information, please contact our support team or open an issue on our GitHub repository.
+For additional assistance or information, please open an issue on the GitHub repository or reach out directly on X (formerly Twitter) [@Stellan79](https://x.com/Stellan79).

 Streamline your directory management with DirectoryDockClient.
 Get started today!